-In keeping with Ministry of Health's Three Beyond, community-based programmes aim to ensure that mental health problems are identified and treatment offered in a timely and appropriate setting.
-These Community-based services include Community Health Assessment Team (CHAT), Community Mental Health Team (CMHT), Aged Psychiatry Community Assessment and Treatment Service (APCATS), Response Early Intervention and Assessment in Community mental Health (REACH) and Mental Health GP-Partnership Programme.
+In keeping with Ministry of Health's (MOH) Three Beyond, community-based programmes aim to ensure that mental health problems are identified and treatment offered in a timely and appropriate setting.
+Some of these Community-based services include Community Health Assessment Team (CHAT), Community Mental Health Team (CMHT), Aged Psychiatry Community Assessment and Treatment Service (APCATS), Response Early Intervention and Assessment in Community mental Health (REACH) and Mental Health GP-Partnership Programme.
+MOH, and the Agency for Integrated Care (AIC) are also partnering many of the Regional Health Systems and community care organisations to develop the National Mental Health blueprint.
 Mental health disorders are increasing in prevalence, and family physicians (FP) are often the first to detect such symptoms in their patients.
 Similarly, the FP manages multimorbidity, and needs to consider the impact of mental health disorders on physical health and vice versa.
 As part of the enhanced Graduate Diploma in Family Medicine (GDFM) course, this update in mental health management is most timely.

-• The Community Health Assessment Team (CHAT)

-CHAT is a group of healthcare professionals dedicated to promoting awareness of mental illness, access to mental health resources and a free and confidential mental health check for those between 16 and 30 years old.
-CHAT works closely with students, educators and counsellors from Institutes of Higher Learning (e.g. polytechnics, universities and vocational institutions), social agencies and voluntary welfare groups, and mental health advocates to promote awareness (through talks, workshops and projects) and support young people with mental health concerns.
+• The Community Health Assessment Team (CHAT) CHAT is a group of healthcare professionals dedicated to promoting awareness of mental illness, access to mental health resources and a free and confidential mental health check for those between 16 and 30 years old.
+CHAT works closely with students, educators and counsellors from Institutes of Higher Learning (e.g., polytechnics, universities and vocational institutions), social agencies and voluntary welfare groups, and mental health advocates to promote awareness (through talks, workshops and projects) and support young people with mental health concerns.
 CHAT Hub, located at SCAPE, is a one-stop resource hub to help youths in distress, as well as to destigmatize mental illness.

-• The Adult Community Mental Health Team (CMHT)

-The CMHT is funded by the Ministry of Health, under the National Mental Health Blueprint.
+• The Adult Community Mental Health Team (CMHT) The CMHT is funded by the Ministry of Health, under the National Mental Health Blueprint.
 The CMHT is a multidisciplinary team at the Institute of Mental Health (IMH).
 The team consist of psychiatrists, psychologists, occupational therapists, medical officers, medical social workers, community psychiatric nurses and counsellors.
 The team adopted a multidisciplinary approach and aims to achieve the following for adult patients 18 to 65 years old with mental illness:

-- 1. Reduce hospital re-admission through home-based psychosocial rehabilitation - 2.
-Collaborate with social, health and government agencies to provide support for patients in the community - 3.
-Provide training, consultation and support to social agencies and primary care providers to strengthen their capability in managing patients with mental conditions treatment for homebound frail elderly with mental disorders via a multidisciplinary team comprising medical officers, psychologists, geriatric-psychiatric nurses, occupational therapists, physiotherapists and medical social workers under the supervision of a consultant geriatric psychiatrist.
+1. Reduce hospital re-admission through home-based psychosocial rehabilitation

+2. Collaborate with social, health and government agencies to provide support for patients in the community

+3. Provide training, consultation and support to social agencies and primary care providers to strengthen their capability in managing patients with mental conditions depressive disorders and/or psychotic disorders, have significant disability and are non-community ambulant.
+It has two programmes: APCATS Clinical Service (CS) and Regional Eldercare Agencies Partnership (REAP).
+APCATS CS provides assessments and treatment for homebound frail elderly with mental disorders via a multidisciplinary team comprising medical officers, psychologists, geriatric-psychiatric nurses, occupational therapists, physiotherapists and medical social workers under the supervision of a consultant geriatric psychiatrist.
 REAP is an extension of APCATS.